Quiz: Etymology

 The earliest known examples of the word date back to 1780; its etymology is unknown, but it may have originated in student slang.
 It initially meant an "odd, eccentric person" or a "joke, hoax".
-Later (perhaps by association with words such as "inquisitive") it came to mean "to observe, study intently", and thence (from about mid-19th century) "test, exam."
+Later (perhaps by association with words such as "inquisitive"), it came to mean "to observe, study intently", and thence (from about the mid-19th century) "test, exam".

-There is a well-known myth about the word quiz that says that in 1791 a Dublin theatre owner named Richard Daly made a bet that he could introduce a word into the language within 24 hours.
+There is a well-known myth about the word quiz that says that in 1791, a Dublin theatre owner named Richard Daly made a bet that he could introduce a word into the language within 24 hours.
 He then went out and hired a group of street children to write the word "quiz", which was a nonsense word, on walls around the city of Dublin.
-Within a day, the word was common currency and had acquired a meaning (since no one knew what it meant, everyone thought it was some sort of test) and Daly had some extra cash in his pocket.
+Within a day, the word was common currency and had acquired a meaning (since no one knew what it meant, everyone thought it was some sort of test), and Daly had some extra cash in his pocket.
 However, there is no evidence to support the story, and the term was already in use before the alleged bet in 1791.